gavrilovmiroslav/adam/README.md

 # adam
-Driver generator for JPF/SPF projects
+Driver generator for JPF/SPF projects.
+It generates a driver for any method that contains 1) a branch condition in it, and 2) the branch contains at least an expression of a given length.

 ## Usage